-The exploration concessions for the Benzdorp property were due to expire in July 2007, and Benzdorp Gold NV, the joint venture company held by the Company and Grassalco, has applied to the Minister of Natural Resources of Suriname for a three year extension to the Company's exploration concessions at Benzdorp.
+The exploration concessions for the Benzdorp property expired in July 2007, and Benzdorp Gold NV, the joint venture company held by the Company and Grassalco, has applied to the Minister of Natural Resources of Suriname for a three year extension to the Company's exploration concessions at Benzdorp.
 An extension is available at the discretion of the Suriname Minister of Natural Resources.
-The Company will continue to have the exclusive right to explore the Benzdorp concessions after the expiry date until there is a decision on the application to extend.
+The Company continues to have the exclusive right to explore the Benzdorp concessions after the expiry date until there is a decision on the application to extend.